Kyle Schwietz — Founder of Uncommon Move

 About

-I've built deep expertise inside the Google Ads and YouTube advertising ecosystem — not at the campaign level, but at the systems level: how Google's AI learns, what signals actually drive performance, and how execution connects to real business outcomes.
+Nearly two decades inside the Google Ads and YouTube advertising ecosystem — not at the campaign level, but at the systems level: how Google's AI learns, what signals actually drive performance, and how execution connects to real business outcomes.
+That depth is where the Performance Max signal feedback loop argument comes from, and it's what the frameworks here are built on — tested in the Lab, in public.

-But the thinking that drives this site goes further.
+The thinking that drives this site goes further than ad accounts.
 I'm interested in the bigger question most marketing conversations never reach: how do enterprise organizations become structurally more profitable through AI — not just faster at running ads?
+That's the conversation behind Cost Per Decision — the metric that was never measurable until agentic AI made it operable.

 That means connecting organizational design, business strategy, agentic AI capability, and marketing execution into a single coherent picture.
-That intersection is where I spend most of my thinking time — and what Uncommon Move is built to explore.
+That intersection is where I spend most of my thinking time — and the case for what agentic AI actually means for marketing teams is the argument Uncommon Move is built around.

 The Bigger Picture